utahplt/utahplt.github.io/_src/posts/2024-06-28-gtp-benchmarks.md

-whether they were originally typed (T Init), whether they depend on untyped (U Lib) or typed (T Lib) library code, whether they define geneative datatypes (Adapt), and whether they send higher-order function (HOF), polymorphic types (Poly), recursive types (Rec),
+whether they were originally typed (T Init), whether they depend on untyped (U Lib) or typed (T Lib) library code, whether they define generative datatypes (Adapt), and whether they send higher-order function (HOF), polymorphic types (Poly), recursive types (Rec),